Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

-Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
+**Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate**

 Waterfall is ideal for structured, predictable projects, while Agile is best for fast-changing, customer-driven environments.
 Choosing the right methodology depends on project requirements, flexibility needs, and stakeholder involvement.